endless-addons/MoveAnything/README.md

 # MoveAnything

-An AddOn allowing you to move unit and other UI elements anywhere!
+An AddOn allowing you to move unit frames and other UI elements anywhere!